radiantlogic-v8/documentation-ia-selfmanaged/documentation/installation/preface.md

 ---
 title: Installation
-description: Guides to how to install Identity Analytics Self-Managed solution
+description: Guides to how to install Identity Analytics solution using the CLI
 ---

-# Identity Analytics Self-managed installation
+# Identity Analytics installation throught the CLI

-Installation of the self-managed solution is only supported for:
+Installation of the solution through docker-compose and the CLI is only supported for:

 - [Debian](debian) in a production environment
 - [Windows desktop](windows-desktop) for dev and demo purposes

-Before installing the self-managed solution please refer to the [installation requirements](../before-installation/preface) page to validate a your system requirements and desired installation method.
+Before installing Identity Analytics  please refer to the [installation requirements](../before-installation/preface) page to validate a your system requirements and desired installation method.

 ## Debug options

 > The following documentation is not to be used in a PROD environnement.
 This documentation is provided for demonstration or development environments.

-The following action are to be executed after having installed the self-managed solution for Identity Analytics.
+The following action are to be executed after having installed the Identity Analytics thought the CLI.

 ### Activate debug options